A scalable estimator of higher-order information in complex dynamical systems: Information Decomposition based on

 However, despite its flexibility, the PID formalism does not enable a decomposition of multivariate targets.
-Therefore, a generalisation of PID to multiple targets has been proposed under the name of Integrated Information Decomposition (\phiid) \cite{mediano2019beyond,mediano2021towards}. \phiid decomposes the mutual information between two channels into $R$, $U$, and $S$ components both in sources and targets, providing a finer-grained decomposition of mutual information.
-As an example, information that is redundant in the sources and unique to one target would be denoted $\rtx$, and similarly for all other components.
+A generalisation of PID to multiple targets has then been proposed under the name of Integrated Information Decomposition (\phiid) \cite{mediano2025toward}.
+Considering two bivariate random variables $\bX=(X_1,X_2)$ and $\bY=(Y_1,Y_2)$, \phiid aims to decompose the mutual information $I(\bX,\bY)$ into $R$, $U$, and $S$ components both in sources and targets, providing a finer-grained decomposition than PID.
+For instance, information that is redundant in the sources (i.e.\ between $X_1$ and $X_2$) and uniquely transferred to the target $Y_1$ would be denoted as $\rtx$.
+Alternatively, information contained in only source $X_2$, which then becomes synergistic in the targets $Y_1$ and $Y_2$, is represented by \xts.
+A similar reasoning applies to all other possible combinations of $R$, $U$, and $S$, giving birth to sixteen information modes~\cite{mediano2025toward}.

-Calculating \phiid requires a choice of PID and an additional condition.
-For the former, we adopt the BROJA-PID~\cite{bertschinger2014quantifying}; for the latter, we argue that all the low-order components should only depend on redundancy and unique information terms, and should therefore be included in the \Winfo.
+Calculating \phiid requires both a choice of PID and an additional condition.
+For the former, we adopt the BROJA-PID~\cite{bertschinger2014quantifying}; for the latter, we propose a similar reasoning to that of Bertschinger \textit{et al.}~\cite{bertschinger2014quantifying}, arguing that all the lower-order components should depend solely on redundancy and unique information terms.
+Thus, they should be included in the \Winfo.
 This provides the following additional constraint:

 Hence, with Eq.~\eqref{eq:W_phiid} and the BROJA-PID at hand, we can perform the full \phiid decomposition of the system.
 We name this approach BROJA-\phiid.
-See the Appendix for details.
+We report a more detailed mathematical explanation in the Appendix.

-To validate our proposed decomposition, we analyse again the toy models considered in Sec.~\ref{sec:results}, but here designed to maximise a specific \phiid atom (Fig.~\figsubref{fig:dominant_tests_phiID}{a}).
+To validate our proposed decomposition, we analyse toy models similar to those considered in Sec.~\ref{sec:results}, but designed to maximise a specific \phiid atom (Fig.~\ref{fig:dominant_tests_phiID}).
 Indeed, we find that in all cases, BROJA-\phiid assigns the dominant contribution to the correct atom, proving its ability to discriminate among different types of integration dynamics.
-Hence, not only is it possible to assess the total high-order information via \Minfo, but also to uncover which specific information atoms are responsible for it via BROJA-\phiid.
+Hence, not only is it possible to assess the total higher-order information via \Minfo, but also to uncover which specific information atoms are responsible for it via BROJA-\phiid.